SnowDingo/STEMWhale/docs/mathematics/quadraticFormulaProof.md

 !!!
 Warning
     To prove the quadratic equation, we are going to use completion of the square method.
-Since this method is probably the easiest and most intitive way of proving, we recommend learning how this method before continuing to read this article.
+Since this method is probably the easiest and most intitive way of proving, we recommend learning  this method before continuing further.
     <iframe width="950" height="534" src="https://www.youtube.com/embed/2MKigAgPZMQ" title="Solving Quadratic Equations By Completing The Square" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Step 1: